Fenner says key unit to gain as US, Australia mining improves

-British polymer maker Fenner Plc (FENR.L) reported a 23 percent fall in full-year pretax profit, but said it was seeing an improvement in sentiment among mining customers in Australia and the United States.
+Nov 13 British polymer maker Fenner Plc reported a 23 percent fall in full-year pretax profit, but said it was seeing an improvement in sentiment among mining customers in Australia and the United States.

 The industrial conveyor belt maker said it expected its key Engineered Conveyor Solutions (ECS) unit to benefit from the mining industry's cautious return to more normal maintenance and replacement practices.